ericm48/azure-asa/hello-spring-controller/README.md

 Please note:
 * Several commands are run in the background using the '&'.
 You may wish to NOT do this.
 Just be aware of what you are doing.
-* Below are example commands for both tiers BASIC & ENTERPRISE.
-There are subtle differences.
+* Below are example commands for the ENTERPRISE Tier.

 ## Setup Commands: